Aratramba/pug-doc/README.md

 ```

 #### Includes
-Includes not be parsed as HTML.
+Includes are not supported (for now).